FeatureBaseDB/featurebase-docs/docs/cloud/serverless.md

 -   Certain SQL queries do not work quite yet such as:
     -   GROUPBY_SET
     -   PERCENTILE
     -   SELECT-HAVING
     -   TIME_QUANTUM_INSERT/STRINGSET-RANGEQ
     -   TIME_QUANTUM_INSERT/IDSET-RANGEQ
     -   TOP-LIMIT
 -   As well as anything related to the T-Store.
 -   the current limit for workers for a database is 8.
 -   There is no backup nor restore
-    -   There is a snapshot store and writelogger that is holds persistent data.
+    -   There is a snapshot store and writelogger that holds persistent data.